fonta-rh/two-node-toolbox-tnf/deploy/ipi-baremetalds-virt/README.md

   > Example:
  ansible-playbook setup.yml -e "mode=arbiter" -e "interactive_mode=false"

+#### Redfish Stonith Configuration

+For clusters using the fencing topology on OpenShift 4.19.x, automatic Redfish stonith configuration is available.
+This feature configures Pacemaker stonith resources using Redfish fencing for BareMetalHost resources.

+Redfish configuration can be applied in two ways:

+**Integrated Usage:**
+- When running the main deployment playbook in interactive mode with fencing topology, you will be prompted to configure Redfish stonith automatically
+- Redfish configuration runs as part of the main deployment workflow

+**Standalone Usage:**
+- Redfish configuration can be run independently using: `ansible-playbook redfish.yml`
+- This allows for running it separately from the main deployment or re-running it if needed

+For detailed configuration options, verification commands, and requirements, refer to the [Redfish role documentation](roles/redfish/README.md).

 ### Optional: Attaching Extra Disks

 - If your deployment requires extra disks, make sure you have the disks on the remote host.